Salted fish

 Salted fish, such as kippered herring or dried and salted cod, is fish cured with dry salt and thus preserved for later eating.
 Drying or salting, either with dry salt or with brine, was the only widely available method of preserving fish until the 19th century.
-Dried fish and salted fish (or fish both dried and salted) are a staple of diets in the Azores, Caribbean, West Africa, North Africa, South Asia, Southeast Asia, Southern China, Scandinavia, parts of Canada including Newfoundland, coastal Russia, and in the Arctic.
+Dried fish and salted fish (or fish both dried and salted) are a staple of diets in the Azores, Caribbean, West Africa, North Africa, South Asia, Southeast Asia, the islands of Hawaii, Southern China, Scandinavia, parts of Canada including Newfoundland, coastal Russia, and in the Arctic.
 Like other salt-cured meats, it provides preserved animal protein even in the absence of refrigeration.